maclobdell/ftf2016/instructions.md

 An IDE should open.
 Congratulations!

-**On Windows:** To see debug messages, install the [serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration).
+**On Windows:** To see debug messages, install the [serial driver](https://developer.mbed.org/handbook/Windows-serial-configuration). (**Note:** this should be done already on the NXP laptops provided for FTF labs)

 **Debug messages:** We can talk to the board via a serial port, but you might need some software.
-Read [this doc](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications) and install required software (like PuTTY on Windows).
+Read [this doc](https://developer.mbed.org/handbook/SerialPC#host-interface-and-terminal-applications) and install required software (like PuTTY on Windows).  (**Note:** NXP laptops have Tera Term 4.83 pre-installed)

 **Locally:** If you like things locally, you can do so by [exporting to a supported toolchain](https://developer.mbed.org/handbook/Exporting-to-offline-toolchains).